-The Armen H. Tashjian Jr. Award was established to recognize early career faculty members who are pursuing novel areas of discovery in endocrine and related areas of research.
+The Armen H. Tashjian Jr. Award was established to recognize early-career faculty members who are pursuing novel areas of discovery in endocrine and related areas of research.
 The recipient will be a junior faculty member with a primary appointment at the Harvard T.H.
-Chan School of Public Health, Harvard Medical School, Harvard Dental School or other related departments in Harvard University, who is pursuing innovative research ideas in basic biomedical sciences relevant to endocrinology.
+Chan School of Public Health, Harvard Medical School, Harvard Dental School, or other related departments in Harvard University, who are pursuing innovative research ideas in basic biomedical sciences relevant to endocrinology.

 Professor of Toxicology, Emeritus, and former chair of the then-named Department of Molecular and Cellular Toxicology at the Harvard T.H.
 Chan School of Public Health (HSPH), Tashjian was celebrated for his neuroendocrine research, contributing to a life-saving test for a pre-cancerous condition associated with inherited thyroid cancer and playing a key role in the development of two drugs for the treatment and prevention of osteoporosis.
 He also was Professor of Biological Chemistry and Molecular Pharmacology, Emeritus at Harvard Medical School.
 He received the HSPH Faculty Emeritus Award of Merit for his significant contributions to the field of pharmacology.